m3lfrancisco/all-the-things/README.md

 ## Your task for today!

-Each member of your team should add the following items to this project, following the GitHub Group Workflow Document:
+All members of your team should add the following items to this project, following the GitHub Group Workflow Document:

 1. A piece of state in `App.js`.
 For example: